-If your internet connection stops when the mobile hotspot is turned on, then this post may be able to help you.
+If your Wi-Fi or Internet connection stops when the mobile hotspot is turned on, then this post may be able to help you.
 There are several reasons why Windows 11/10 PC stops the internet connection right after turning on the mobile hotspot.
 This article elaborates on most common situations so you can relate them to your scenario and troubleshoot the issue within moments.

 Internet Connection stops when Mobile Hotspot is turned on

-If the internet connection stops when mobile hotspot is turned on on your Windows 11/10 PC, follow these suggestions:
+If the Wi-Fi or Internet connection stops when the mobile hotspot is turned on on your Windows 11/10 PC, follow these suggestions:

 - Change band – 2.4 GHz or 5 GHz